vicsz/spring-boot-metrics-demo/README.md

 Discuss the value of "Correlation IDs" , especially with regards to MicroService designs.

-Invoke a traced calling.
+Invoke a traced calling -- via provided web gui.

 Locate it in the PCF Metrics Log view, and view it in the Trace Explorer.

 <img src="img/viewtrace.png" width="750">

-PCF Metrics Trace ingestion may talk up to a few minutes.
+PCF Metrics Trace ingestion may take up to a few minutes.

 Note that Logs will be aggregated across Applications as well (assuming shared TraceId).